EXPLORE THE AREA

 TASSIE’S SHORT WALKS CAPITAL

-kooparoona niara is a top destination for bushwalking.
+kooparoona niara is a top spot for bushwalking.

 Explore lush rainforests, subalpine woodlands, alpine moorlands, ancient cave systems, spectacular gorges, dolerite bluffs and abundant waterfalls.

-The Great Western Tiers Conservation Area, Meander Forest Reserve, Central Plateau Conservation Area, Walls of Jerusalem National Park, Mole Creek Karst National Park, Alum Cliffs State Reserve, Cradle Mountain - Lake St Clair National Park and Liffey Falls State Reserve are all close by.
+The Great Western Tiers Conservation Area, Meander Forest Reserve, Central Plateau Conservation Area, Walls of Jerusalem National Park, Mole Creek Karst National Park, Alum Cliffs State Reserve, Cradle Mountain - Lake St Clair National Park and Liffey Falls State Reserve are all close.

-The Great Western Tiers Visitor Centre in Deloraine has comprehensive info on walks in the area.
+The Great Western Tiers Visitor Centre in Deloraine has comprehensive info on walks and activities in the area.

 Read on for some of our favourites.